England | Scotland | Wales | Northern Ireland | Ireland

 Please remember that several patients can be seen in the practice in the time that it takes to make one home visit.
 There are also better facilities for examining and treating patients at the Surgery.

-If you are phoning for test results, hospital letters or x-ray results it would be helpful if you could phone any weekday after 10.00am.
-Urine tests take a minimum of 24 hours and blood tests a minimum of one week for the result to be with the practice.
+If you are phoning for test results, hospital letters or x-ray results it would be helpful if you could phone any weekday 11.00 - 12noon and 2pm till 5pm.
+Urine tests take a minimum of 24 hours and blood tests a minimum of ONE week for the result to be with the practice.